AO Guide

 About AO Guide

-AO Guide is a free, online, and comprehensive guide designed specifically for students preparing for the International Olympiad on Astronomy and Astrophysics (IOAA).
+AO Guide is a free, online, and comprehensive guide designed specifically for students preparing for the Astronomy Olympiads.
 Created by Lilian (a PROMYS 2025 alumnus) and me, this guide fills a critical gap in astronomy education resources.

 Complete & Structured Curriculum